Security & Authentication

 3. External Identity Provider (Bring Your Own JWT)

-If you authenticate users outside PgArachne (for example in an external auth service), you can mint JWTs there and send them directly to PgArachne.
+If users are authenticated outside PgArachne (for example, via an external authentication service), you can mint JWTs there and send them directly to PgArachne.

 • Header format: Authorization: Bearer <jwt>.